Want your video game ads to cut through the noise? These best practices will help you stand out in a crowded market.

 With that in mind, OTT ads are a no-brainer for video game marketing.
 Gamers use consoles for far more than just games; they’re all-in-one entertainment machines that house their favorite streaming services as well.
 While you’ll still want to explore social and mobile marketing platforms, don’t forget that emerging platforms like connected TV can be just as (or even more!) effective in reaching your target audience.

-For examples of these video game marketing strategies in action, check out The Complete Video Game Ads Playbook.
+For examples of these video game marketing strategies in action, check out Video Game Ads Best Practices — A Playbook for Publishers.

 The Best Video Game Marketing Campaigns Ever